hari161008/Ever-Call-Recorder/README.md

 <img src="https://github.com/hari161008/Website-For-Everlasting-Android-Tweak/blob/main/Ever%20Call%20Recorder/Assets/Ever%20Call%20Recorder%20Banner.png" width="100%" />
 <br>
-Ever Call Recorder is the best Open - Source Call recorder which uses Shizuku to record both side calls and gives you them as audio files
+Ever Call Recorder is the best <b> NON ROOT </b> Open - Source Call recorder which uses Shizuku to record both side calls and gives you them as audio files
 <br><br>
 <b>Note:</b> Since this app requires Shizuku, the Shizuku service stops automatically in the Official Shizuku App.
 To prevent this happening, Uninstall the Original Shizuku and Install this <b>Shizuku Fork (<a href="https://github.com/thedjchi/Shizuku">Click Here</a>) </b> and after installed, then run shizuku normally and make sure that you go to shizuku app, on the top right, click settings icon and click <b>"Watchdog"</b> which prevents Shizuku service from Stopping !!)
 <br>